-A high percentage of elderly who were admitted to hospitals with falls had vision impairment.
+A high percentage of elderly admitted to hospitals with falls had vision impairment.
 And their sight problem may be compounding or causing falls.

-Studies also indicated that a vast majority of elderly people with poor vision could have been successfully treated but failed to seek help from eye specialists.
+Studies also indicated that most elderly people with poor vision could have been successfully treated but failed to seek help from eye specialists.
 This problem was particularly acute in deprived areas.

 Globally, the most common age-related eye diseases which can cause low vision are:

 Cataracts occur when the lens of the eye becomes cloudy or opaque.
 Vision is decreased because the amount of light passing through the lens is reduced.

 Cataracts can be treated by removing and replacing the opaque lens with an artificial lens implant.
 This safe and effective operation can be done as an outpatient procedure.
 The improvement in vision is immediate.

 However, if cataract surgery is delayed for too long, the lens can become hardened and more difficult to remove, and may lead to other complications such as glaucoma.
 Cataracts can cause blindness if untreated.